-- 1. Call UTPD at 419-530-2600 to advise them of the situation-taking place. - 2.
+- 1. Call 911 for life threatening emergencies or crimes in progress - 2 Call UTPD at 419-530-2600 for emergencies that are not life threatening.
+For life threatening emergencies call 911 - 3.
 Call Assistant Director of Facility Operations.
-The Assistant Director of Facility Operations will call the Director of the Office of Recreational Services to let them know of the situation taking place. - 3.
+The Assistant Director of Facility Operations will call the Director of the Office of Recreational Services to let them know of the situation taking place. - 4.
 If the Assistant Director of Facility Operations does not answer the phone, then the Coordinator of Events and Facility Operations.
-The Coordinator of Events and Facility Operations then will call the Director of the Office of Recreational Services. - 4.
-If neither the Assistant nor the Program Coordinator answers the phone, then directly the Building Supervisor calls the Director of the Office of Recreational Services to advise them of the situationtaking place in the building. - 5.
-Throughout the situation-taking place in the building keep the Assistant Director and/or the Coordinator informed.
+The Coordinator of Events and Facility Operations then will call the Director of the Office of Recreational Services. - 5.
+If neither the Assistant nor the Program Coordinator answers the phone, then directly the Building Supervisor calls the Director of the Office of Recreational Services to advise them of the situation-taking place in the building.